Rich Ricci: Horse racing

 Despite being based in England for much of his career, Ricci and his wife Susannah have been involved in horse racing in Ireland since 2005, owning a large number of racehorses trained by champion trainer Willie Mullins.
 He later started entering them in British and Australian races.
 Following an article in The Independent that called him "the fat cat in the hat", Ricci retaliated by naming one of his horses Fatcatinthehat.
 At the 2016 Cheltenham Festival, 3 of his horses won earning him £248,000.

+He won the 2026 Cheltenham Gold Cup with Gaelic Warrior.

 Personal life

 Ricci is married to Susannah, an accountant.
 The couple own the Yotes Court vineyard in Kent.